Microphone speech streaming recognition using the API v3

 import yandex.cloud.ai.stt.v3.stt_service_pb2_grpc as stt_service_pb2_grpc

-# Stream recognition settings.
+# Streaming recognition settings.

 FORMAT = pyaudio.paInt16